terraform-ibm-modules/terraform-ibm-cluster-storage/examples/odf/README.md

 # Test ODF Terraform Module

+This Terraform Module installs the **ODF Service** on an Openshift (ROKS) cluster on IBM Cloud.

+A VPC cluster is required with at least three worker nodes.
+Each worker node must have a minimum of 16 CPUs and 64 GB RAM. https://cloud.ibm.com/docs/openshift?topic=openshift-deploy-odf-vpc for more information.

 ## 1. Set up access to IBM Cloud

 If running this module from your local terminal, you need to set the credentials to access IBM Cloud.